-- HON 110 Honors First Year Seminar.
+HON 110 Honors First Year Seminar.
 This seminar will emphasize academic skills, such as critical reading and writing and active discussion, while stimulating intellectual curiosity and inquiry-based learning.
 The content of the seminar will vary with professor and will be announced in advance.
 A grade of B+ or above is necessary to earn University Honors credit.
 Open only to University Honors scholars.
-4 Semester Hours. - HON 120 Great Plays of Theatre; Are They Still?
+4 Semester Hours.

+HON 120A Great Plays of Theatre; Are They Still?
 Throughout all of theatrical history, playwrights have written plays in a wide variety of different styles.
 During the course of this semester, three to five great plays will be examined using a framework of dramatic analysis and historical context, to answer questions of contemporary relevancy, currency, and immediacy: What was the cultural climate during which the play was written?
 What were the playwrights trying to say with these plays and do these plays still resonate with contemporary audiences, whether two thousand years or fifty years, after they were first produced?
 What were these playwrights attempting to say in regards to the nature of being human and our progression through human life?
 Having lasted this long, will these plays still be produced in another thousand years or so?
 What makes a great play great?
 In an attempt to answer these questions, the class will be divided into "production" companies to facilitate new hands-on approaches to the scripting and production of these plays.
 Honors Foundations focus on research methods and design, the broader intellectual context of the field, a greater emphasis on student autonomy, and connections with other fields.
+4 Semester Hours.

+HON 125A Music, the Arts, and Cultural Context.
+The study of the some of the basic elements, forms, stylistic traditions, social functions, and standard literature of vernacular and art music throughout history.
+Music's relationships with other art forms, historical periods and movements, religion, and politics are explored, as are the processes of artistic creation and interpretation.
+Students will begin to develop the tools to evaluate and place into context artistic works.
+Not a music history survey, this course will focus in depth on several specific genres, time periods, and historical contexts, as determined by the instructor and the students.
+Attendance at concerts and other cultural events throughout the semester is required.
+Honors Foundations focus on research methods and design, the broader intellectual context of the field, a greater emphasis on student autonomy, and connections with other fields.
+Open only to University Honors scholars.
+4 Semester Hours.

-4 Semester Hours. - HON 140 Exploring Religion through Film: Big Questions on the Big Screen.
+HON 140H Exploring Religion through Film: Big Questions on the Big Screen.
 This course applies interpretive and critical-analytical methods to the medium of film, which serves as an important conveyor of religious meaning and expression in society.
 Students will explore meta-questions by examining religious issues through engagement with and evaluation of both contemporary and less-recent films.
 In particular, the course will focus on the power and value of film for exploring inter-religious dialogue and understanding the religious "other."
 Through intensive discussion, research, and various written and oral assignments, students will discover and explore the religious themes, symbols, and concepts present in a variety of films.
 Honors Foundations focus on research methods and design, the broader intellectual context of the field, a greater emphasis on student autonomy, and connections with other fields.
-4 Semester Hours. - HON 150 Honors Foundational Knowledge.
-This course examines the way in which knowledge is acquired, analyzed and integrated in and across disciplines.
-This course will emphasize critical reading and writing and active discussion, while stimulating intellectual curiosity and inquiry-based learning.
-The content of the seminar will vary with professor and will be announced in advance.
-Students must earn a B+ or better to earn honors credit.
-Open only to University Honors Scholars.
-4 Semester Hours. - HON 160 Concepts in Chemistry.
-This introductory course is a study of atomic structure, intermolecular interactions, chemical kinetics, equilibrium, and chemical thermodynamics.
-This course provides a chemical basis needed for the continuing study of chemistry and other natural sciences.
-Honors Foundations focus on research methods and design, the broader intellectual context of the field, a greater emphasis on student autonomy, and connections with other fields.
-Prerequisite: 1 or 2 years of high school chemistry or CHE 110.
-Three class hours and one three hour lab period.
 4 Semester Hours.